isomerpages/mindef-sg101/_economy/growing-our-economy/1986-to-1996-rebounding-into-a-decade-of-growth.md

 **Growing the Tourism Sector**

-![Alt text for image on Isomer site](/images/economy/growing-our-economy/1186518.jpg) (Image: Indoor Stadium and National Stadium in the early 1990s via [Roots.sg](https://www.roots.gov.sg/Collection-Landing/listing/1186518))
+![Alt text for image on Isomer site](/images/economy/growing-our-economy/1186518.jpg)
+Image: Indoor Stadium and National Stadium in the early 1990s; [Roots.sg](https://www.roots.gov.sg/Collection-Landing/listing/1186518))

 In 1981, the government identified the tourism industry as one of the pillars of growth in its 10-year economic development plan.
 In 1984, a tourism task force headed by then Minister of State for Trade and Industry Wong Kwei Cheong was convened to look at revitalising and promoting Singapore as a major tourist destination.